knative/serving/docs/runtime-user-guide.md

 persistent data as it is not retained in the event of container termination.

-It is recommended to store temporary state such as local caches or working data in `/tmp` as this space is guarenteed to be present and mounted Read-Write.
+It is recommended to store temporary state such as local caches or working data in `/tmp` as this space is guaranteed to be present and mounted Read-Write.

 # Probes